juharris/switch-remoteplay/server/README.md

 # Sending Multiple Commands

 ## Simultaneous
-To run multiple commands at the same time: join commands with `&`
+To run multiple commands at the same time: join commands with `&`.
+This is supported in macros.

 Example: Press A and B down: `'a d&b d'`